govau/service-manual/content/standard/13-encourage-use-of-the-digital-service/how.md

 - what you’ve learned from testing different approaches to encourage users (including users we need to assist) to choose the digital service over non-digital alternatives, and which ones you’ll use in the Live stage
 - your retirement strategy for any redundant services and channels
 - that your service load capacity is scalable to meet increased digital take-up
-- how you will promote your service and encourage people to use it, including how your messaging will appear in places where the users will see it.
+- how you will promote your service and encourage people to use it, including how your messaging will appear in places where the users will see it